Slow Cooker Indian-Style Dal Tacos

-Each December, my childrens’ school hosts a craft fair that is as homespun as they come.
-Parents and middle schoolers spend weeks, if not months, planning and making handmade wares that range from colorful sock puppets to delicate wreaths crafted from tree branches.
+Each December, my children’s school hosts a craft fair that is as homespun as they come.
+Parents and middle schoolers spend months making handmade goods that range from colorful sock puppets to delicate wreaths crafted from tree branches.
 An entire section of the fair is devoted to edible crafts, mostly cookies and cupcakes made by fledgling young cooks.
-Tempting as the sweets may be, though, my favorite fair booth is manned by one of the teachers whose family hail from India.
-He brews up a pot of savory lentils, which he spoons over tortillas, finishing the whole business with yogurt and chutney.
-Lines form to buy one (or several) of these Indian-style tacos; they’re often the first to sell out.
+Tempting as the sweets may be, though, my favorite booth is manned by one of the teachers whose family hail from India.
+He brews up a pot of savory lentils called dal, which he spoons over tortillas, finishing the whole business with yogurt and chutney.
+Lines form to buy one (or several) of these Indian-style dal tacos.
+They’re often the first to sell out.

-Today’s recipe is a nod to those craft fair tacos.
-It comes courtesy of our resident guest contributors and crock pot experts Jane McKay and Meg Barnhart of the Zen of Slow Cooking.
-And while it might sound sort of exotic, the recipe calls for familiar ingredients and requires minimal fuss in the kitchen.
-French lentils stew alongside ginger and a host of Indian spices until tender and flavorful.
+Today’s easy recipe is a nod to those craft fair tacos.
+It comes courtesy of our crock pot experts Jane McKay and Meg Barnhart of the Zen of Slow Cooking.
+And while it might sound sort of unusal, the recipe calls for familiar ingredients and requires minimal fuss in the kitchen.
+Lentils stew alongside ginger and a host of Indian spices until tender and flavorful.
 The result is not only delicious, but a nutrient powerhouse, packed with protein, folate, fiber, and iron.

-So, get these lentils going in your slow cooker.
-When they’re done, spoon them onto tortillas, finish with a few garnishes, and you’ve got a meal worthy of family dinner, or perhaps, your next craft fair.
+When you’re lentils are done and everything is on the table, you’ve got a meal worthy of family dinner, or perhaps, your next craft fair.

 - 1 ½ cups French green lentils